- Home

 Photo credit: National Centre for Infectious Diseases

-The CDA Research Laboratory (CRL) oversees the Research Laboratory, National Infectious Disease Biorepository (NIDB) and Programme for Research in Epidemic Preparedness and Response (PREPARE) Laboratory.
+The CDA Research Laboratory (CRL) division oversees the four laboratory sections, the National Infectious Diseases Biorepository (NIDB) and the Programme for Research in Epidemic Preparedness and Response (PREPARE) Laboratory.

 Objectives of CDA Research Laboratory